 - And if she is older she wants to stay out late every night.
 She thinks every night is the weekend because she doesn’t have school.
 You find that you are staying up late making sure she is coming home on time, but then your alarm still goes off at 6am.

-- You find yourself more edgy and have less patience.
+- You find yourself edgier and have less patience.

 - You feel tired all the time.